Valtos (band): 2023–2024: Touring & Singles

 Following their win at the Scots Trad Music Awards, Valtos spent most of 2023 touring and releasing new singles in collaboration with other Scottish artists.

 In January 2023, they performed a sold-out show alongside Project Smok at Glasgow's Celtic Connections.
 In February they released "Liberate" with Project Smok; in March, "Lose Control" with Siiga; in April, "Faili" with Eilidh Cormack and Ruairidh Gray; in June, "Lost in Translation" with Lana Pheutan and Man of the Minch; in November, "Spearhead" with Gnoss; and in December, "1990" with Elephant Sessions.

 In January 2024, Valtos reappeared at Celtic Connections, joined by several of their longtime collaborators.
 In April, the duo released "A' Chuthag" (The Cuckoo), featuring vocals from acclaimed Gaelic folksinger Julie Fowlis, ahead of their appearance as the opening act at Edinburgh Tradfest.
+In 2026 they collaborated with Glasgow indie band Lucia and the Best Boys to make "The Night" which is featured on The Last Light.

 Influences

-Valtos have cited pioneers of the Celtic fusion sound, Martyn Bennett and Peatbog Faeries as major influences on their sound, as well as electronic musicians outside of Scotland including Madeon, Odesza, and Bicep.
+Valtos have cited pioneers of the Celtic fusion sound, Martyn Bennett and the Peatbog Faeries as major influences on their sound, as well as electronic musicians outside of Scotland including Madeon, Odesza, and Bicep.
 They describe their genre of music as "electro-trad".

 Differentiating themselves from earlier bands, the duo said: "Where Niteworks and the Peatbog Faeries take traditional music and add electronic elements, we describe our music as turning that on its head, taking electronic music and adding traditional elements."

 Valtos' artistry strongly derives from the natural beauty of their home, and the rich history of the Gaelic language and culture.
 Regarding the latter, they have received commendation for the political messages contained within their work.
 Their 2023 single "Liberate" features vocal samples from former Liberal Democrat leader and advocate for the Scottish Highlands, Charles Kennedy.
 Meanwhile, their 2022 single, "Beinn", references the old Gaelic proverb "Siud mar a tha, ’s mar a bha, ’s mar a bhios" (that's how it is, was, and will be), before inverting it to "Siud mar a tha, ’s mar a bha, ach seo mar a bhios" (that's how it is and was, but this is how it will be), thus reclaiming use of the Gaelic language in defiance of its historic repression.